ministryofjustice/noms-test-automation/README.md

 4. Turn Off pop up blocker.

-How to build and run tests
+How to build and run tests locally
 ==============================================================================
 1. Download "Docker" on local machine
 2. Run this command: docker build -t noms .